 • Skyline waterfront viewpoints (e.g., New York City waterfront areas)

-Ideal for broad, energetic fireworks viewing and a lot of nearby dining options before the show.
+Well suited to broad, energetic fireworks viewing and plenty of nearby dining options before the show.

 • Lakefront plus skyline viewing zones (e.g., Chicago lakefront areas)